VNaidoo-DEV/VIRAATNAIDOOIMADASSIGNMENT2/README.md

 ![Score Screen](Screenshots/Tryagain.png)

 ## 🎥Animations
 - Smooth transitions between screens using slide animations.

 ## 🛠️ Technologies Used
-- Kotlin
+- Kotlin (Application used)
-- Android Studio
+- Android Studio (Development environment)
-- XML Layouts
+- XML Layouts (User Interface Layouts)
-- Intens (Data Passing)
+- Intents (Data Passing)

-## ⚙️How it Works
+## ⚙️ How it Works
-1. User Starts the App.
+1. User starts the application from the welcome screen.
-2. Navigates through the Quiz Questions.
-3. Receives instant feedback.
-4. Score is calculated.
-5. Results displayed.
-6. User reviews the answers that he/she got.
+2. The quiz presents flashcard-style questions.
+3. The user selects either “True” or “False”.
+4. The app checks the answer using conditional logic (IF).
+5. Immediate feedback is displayed (correct/incorrect).
+6. The score is updated dynamically.
+7. The final score is displayed with personalised feedback.
+8. The user can review all answers on the score screen.

+## 🧠 App Logic
+- Questions and answers are stored using arrays.
+- Each user selection is evaluated using conditional statements (IF/Else).
+- The score is incremented when the correct answer is selected.
+- The score and user responses are passed between activities using Intents.

+## ⚠️ Challenges & Solutions

+- Managing activity navigation between multiple screens was challenging.
+  - Solution: Used Intents to pass data efficiently.

+- Ensuring accurate score tracking across screens.
+  - Solution: Implemented variables and passed them between activities.

+- Designing a user-friendly interface.
+  - Solution: Applied consistent layouts and visual feedback (color coding).

 ## 🚀 Installation
 1. [Click here to view the repository](https://github.com/VNaidoo-DEV/VIRAATNAIDOOIMADASSIGNMENT2.git)